rbrazell1/rbrazell1.github.io/README.md

 I am eagerly looking to find a new career in programming and web development!
 I am looking for a Junior developer position or an internship that can promise to teach me and offer room for growth.

-## The current project is : hello-world-java
+## My current projects are :

+* Hello World: Java console application

+* Hello World: Android app

 ## /--add links as needed--/